CaseyHofland/UIWitches/README.md

 - Issue Tracker: https://github.com/Casey-Hofland/UIWitches/issues
 - Documentation: https://github.com/Casey-Hofland/UIWitches/wiki

+In case of business inquiries or partnerships, you may contact me at hofland.casey@gmail.com.

 ## Licensing

 The code in this project is licensed under the MIT license.